elixir-lang/elixir/lib/elixir/pages/Guards.md

 ## Defining custom guard expressions

-As mentioned before, only the functions and operators listed in this page are allowed in guards.
+As mentioned before, only the expressions listed in this page are allowed in guards.
 However, we can take advantage of macros to write custom guards that can simplify our programs or make them more domain-specific.
-At the end of the day, what matters is that the *output* of the macros is boiled down to a combination of allowed expressions.
+At the end of the day, what matters is that the *output* of the macros boils down to a combination of allowed expressions.

 Let's look at a quick case study: we want to check whether a function argument is an even or an odd integer.
 With pattern matching this is impossible because there is an infinite number of integers, and therefore we can't pattern match on every single one of them.
-So, let's focus on checking for even numbers since checking for the odd ones is almost identical.
+We will just focus on checking for even numbers since checking for the odd ones is almost identical.

 Such a guard would look like this: